remla2025-team10/operation/README.md

 This application uses a machine learning model to classify given restaurant reviews based on their sentiment, being either positive (1) or negative (0).

-## Starting the Application
+## Docker Compose
-To setup and run the application, do the following:
+To setup and run the application using Docker Compoase, do the following:
 ```bash
 git clone https://github.com/remla2025-team10/operation
 cd operation